TeaSkittle/CSCI_1105_IntroToProgramming_Coursework/Chapter6/ch6_notes.md

     System.out.println("Sum of 1 plus 10 is " + sum(1, 10);
 }
 ```
-* Syntax of defining a method:
+* Syntax for defining a method:
 ```java
 modifier returnValueType methodName(list of parameters) {
   // Method body;